earmuff-jam/climate/README.md

 2. `yarn install` to install the dependencies.
 3. `yarn dev` to start localhost development.
 4. `yarn storybook` to develop UI components.
+5. `yarn add react-jsbarcode` for the barcode.
+6. `yarn add uuidv4` for uuid.

 ### Pain points